fernandosanchezmunoz/simplenovnc/README.md

 ```
 docker run -td -p 6080:6080 fernandosanchez/simplenovnc
 ```

+If deployed inside Marathon, the VNC servers will be automatically be available in the "Service Port".

 For access within lan / localhost : visit http://localhost:6080 or http://privateip:6080
 if you are running it in a local docker host or lan ip . click connect.
 You are good to go.